sodazone/ocelloids-services/guides/TESTING.md

 We provide a sample configuration file `<project-root>/config/polkadot.toml` for Polkadot and parachains (Asset Hub, Acala, Astar, Moonbeam) that you can use or modify according to your requirements.

 Subscribe to cross-chain transfers as detailed in the section [Add Subscriptions](#add-subscriptions), and you will start receiving notifications when transfers occur.

-> [!IMPORTANT]
-> Connection to the network through light client only functions if there are bootnodes in the chain spec that listen on WebSocket.